datacamp/misc-courses-HarvardX-IDS-Mod-1/chapter2.md

 --- type:NormalExercise lang:r xp:100 skills:1 key:e3211138bb
 ## 5. Class and factors

-With the `str` command, we saw that the regions column stores a factor.
+Using the `str()` command, we saw that the regions column stores a factor.
 You can corroborate this by using the `class` command for region.

-R helps us get a quick look at the variable.
-If we want to know the number of regions in this dataset, we need to use the `levels` and `length` commands. (add an explanation about these commands.)
+The function `levels` shows us the categories included in the factor.

 *** =instructions

 With one line of code, use the function `levels` and `length` to determine the number of regions defined by this dataset.
-Use the code `length(levels(murders$region))`

 *** =hint
 Make sure you're using both commands - `length` and `levels`, to get the number of regions.